 3. Negotiating Commercial Real Estate Leasing by Martin I. Zankel

-Unlike other books on leasing, this one does way more than offer advice on drafting leases and give a few samples.
+Unlike other books on leasing, Negotiating Commercial Real Estate Leasing goes far beyond simply drafting a lease.
+It’s a comprehensive guide for owners, investors, and property managers, as well as tenants.
 Zankel’s book goes deeper and outlines specific issues that lay beneath various lease components and clauses.
-And he does this from both sides of the transaction, showing both tenants’ and landlords’ perspectives.
+And he does this from both sides of the transaction, showing the tenants’ and landlords’ perspectives.

 For newer investors who are learning commercial real estate, this book shines a light on issues like differences between standard landlord and tenant leases, the critical issues addressed by each lease clause, specific negotiating strategies for different commercial real estate sectors, and other valuable information.
 It’s one of the best commercial real estate books for helping both investors and property managers understand the inner workings of the industry.

 4. How to Win Friends & Influence People by Dale Carnegie

 Published in 1936, Dale Carnegie’s classic self-help book is a mainstay for influencers, entrepreneurs, and public figures.
 It is also one of the top real estate books of all time (over 15 million copies have been sold worldwide).
 In 2011, Time Magazine ranked it 19th on its list of the 100 most influential books.
 Carnegie focuses intently on making friends quickly and increasing your popularity.
 However, this book also instructs readers on things like becoming a better salesman, handling complaints, developing into a better speaker, and becoming a more entertaining conversationalist.

 Overall, this is definitely one of the best books about real estate and business as a whole for leaders and commercial real estate investors.
 Whether you’re new to the game or have been investing in CRE for decades, this book will give you a new perspective on business.